BasedLinux/bsd/doc/manual/source/installation/env-variables.md

 ## Proxy Environment Variables

-The Nix installer has special handling for these proxy-related environment variables: `http_proxy`, `https_proxy`, `ftp_proxy`, `all_proxy`, `no_proxy`, `HTTP_PROXY`, `HTTPS_PROXY`, `FTP_PROXY`,
+The Bsd installer has special handling for these proxy-related environment variables: `http_proxy`, `https_proxy`, `ftp_proxy`, `all_proxy`, `no_proxy`, `HTTP_PROXY`, `HTTPS_PROXY`, `FTP_PROXY`,
 `ALL_PROXY`, `NO_PROXY`.

-If any of these variables are set when running the Nix installer, then the installer will create an override file at `/etc/systemd/system/nix-daemon.service.d/override.conf` so `nix-daemon` will use them.
+If any of these variables are set when running the Bsd installer, then the installer will create an override file at `/etc/systemd/system/bsd-daemon.service.d/override.conf` so `bsd-daemon` will use them.